AnshKumarTripathi/JavaScript-45-Days-Project-Challenge/03-Advance/Day-31/info.md

 # White Web Forum Project

+### Introduction to White Web Forum

+The White Web Forum is inspired by the concept of dark web forums, where users can remain anonymous and engage in open, unrestricted conversations.
+This platform allows people from all over the world to discuss various topics in public chatrooms, fostering a sense of community and free expression.

+One of the key features of the White Web Forum is its user-friendly interface, making it easy for anyone to join and participate in discussions.
+The platform prioritizes user privacy by ensuring that messages are automatically deleted after every 200th message, providing a secure environment for sharing thoughts and ideas without the fear of long-term data retention.

+Whether you're looking to learn, share knowledge, or simply connect with others, the White Web Forum offers a space where you can communicate freely and privately.

 ## Project Overview

 The White Web Forum is a simple yet modern web-based chat application.
 It allows users to sign up, log in, create chatrooms, and participate in real-time messaging with other users.
 The project leverages web technologies such as HTML, CSS, JavaScript, WebSocket, and MongoDB for database management.